dfgordon/tree-sitter-turbowave/README.md

 2. Install the parser library in your project directory using `npm install tree-sitter-turbowave`

-3. As a test you can try the example Python script below (use pip to install the tree-sitter module)
+3. If this is a Python project activate your environment and run `pip install tree-sitter`

 ## Sample Python Parsing script

-This following code simply prints the types of the top level nodes of the syntax tree.
+The following code simply prints the types of the top level nodes of the syntax tree.
 The name of a turboWAVE input file is the only argument.

 	import sys
 	from tree_sitter import Language, Parser